nilax97/Recursive-Ray-Tracer/README.md

 # ray_tracer
-Implementation of a Recursive Ray Tracer in Java for course on Computer Graphics at IIT Delhi
+An OpenGL type recursive ray tracing implementation in Java for rendering views for course on Computer Graphics at IIT Delhi

 # Running